 Should you offer staff monetary incentives to deliver good customer service?by

-Can monetary incentives improve service levels?
+Can monetary incentives encourage improvements in service levels?
 Opinion is divided.
 So what are the key considerations and concerns?

-But another approach to optimise standards has been to link staff pay to service quality.
-And this is a strategy that has historically had a mixed reception.
+Another approach to optimise standards has been to link staff pay to service quality.
+But this is a strategy that has historically had a mixed reception.

 “Service quality is one of the most sustainable means of long-term competitive advantage for a business,” says Paul Russell, director of Luxury Academy London.